wagihmohamed/Cloud-Education/README.md

 # Lecturer and students Dashboard

 This project aim to improve the quality of online education.
+Made with React, Typescript and LOVE.

 ## Who are the stackholders of this projects?

-- Individuals, uni students and uni.
+- Individuals, university students and universities.

 ## The project structure.